• Request Info

 Kimberly Sheldon’s research on climate change effects on dung beetles was featured on CBS Saturday Morning, as part of a segment on insect declines in the Anthropocene.

-Filed Under: Faculty, faculty, Featured, MAIN, Sheldon
+Filed Under: faculty, Faculty, Featured, MAIN, Sheldon

 American Academy of Microbiology Colloquium: Microbes in Models Final Report